på dansk 🇩🇰

 In their own words: “Ascea offers us an incredibly inspiring place, nature, culture and quality of life, and we therefore believe that it can offer the same to like-minded people as well.
 By ‘like-minded’ we mean having a lifelong involvement in the arts and sciences.
 We think that artists, writers, composers and scholars of all kinds may benefit from the same conditions by being away, for not too short a time, from their usual lives in order to concentrate on subjects of their choice.
 You could also put it this way: here are the conditions which we, years ago, should have liked to have, so now we open the doors for others.”

-Over the past sixteen years, Wassard Elea has seen around two hundred visitors, practicing different forms of art and/or engaged in research.
-Our visitors range from artists who are highly established in their field, to PhD students ‘writing up’.
+Since 2006, Wassard Elea has seen around two hundred visitors, practicing different forms of art and/or engaged in research.
+Our visitors have ranged from artists who are highly established in their field, to PhD students ‘writing up’.
 Many have returned more than once, and developed into good friends.
-Lars and Else were active in promoting art in the local area, both for local artists, writers and other creatives, via the not-for-profit association Elea Arte Club, and also by arranging exhibitions and performances of visiting artists’ work, in order to make a wider range of art known in the local area.
+Lars and Else were active in promoting art in the local area, both for local artists, musicians, writers and other creatives, via the not-for-profit association Elea Arte Club, and also by arranging exhibitions and performances of visiting artists’ work, in order to make a wider range of art known in the local area.
 You can read more about past activity on the previous blog, now archived: https://wassardelea.blogspot.com/

 Both Lars and Else have now passed away.
 Their son, René, a composer and researcher, and their daughter-in-law, Leila, an author, are continuing to manage and develop the retreat.